 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of long-term stay patients that were administered antianxiety drugs.
-These drugs are commonly prescribed to residents experiencing depression and anxiety.
+This indicates the percentage of patients who were given antianxiety drugs.
+These drugs are commonly given to patients suffering from depression and anxiety.

 Managing Depression Among Residents